ericmikkelsen/ericmikkelsen.github.io/index.md

 Design in the browser, play with type, worry constantly about performance, think about the critical rendering path, and make websites that are crazy fast.

 ### I can be . . .
-Your web designer, frontend developer, PHP backend developer, css expert, only person who cares about Opera Mini, or design maintainer, or html prep chef.
+Your web designer, frontend developer, PHP backend developer, CSS expert, HTML prep chef, SVG guru, or only person who cares about Opera Mini.

 ### For fun I . . .
 Make pizza, walk a pug named Spock, and bike all over.